podunkcity/podunk/Docusaurus/blog/2019-05-29-long-blog-post.md

 ---
-slug: long-blog-post
+slug: SLUG2
-title: Long Blog Post
+title: TITLE2
-authors: endi
+authors: cbkadal
-tags: [hello, docusaurus]
+tags: [T1, T2, T3]
 ---

 This is the summary of a very long blog post,